Mayor de Blasio's daughter among 345 protesters arrested: NYPD

 She was given a desk appearance ticket.

-Largely peaceful protests around the city on Saturday gave way to scattered clashes between police and protesters later in the evening.
+Largely peaceful George Floyd protests around the city on Saturday gave way to scattered clashes between police and protesters later in the evening.

 Demonstrators smashed shop windows, threw objects at officers, torched and battered police vehicles and blocked roads.